grrywlsn/plexify/README.md

 A tool to sync Spotify playlists to playlists on your Plex server.

+Can be run manually as a CLI or scheduled as a cron task.

 ## Features

 - 🔍 Fetch songs from Spotify playlists